keeran97/connectivity-graph/README.md

 ```

 ### Poetry
-Poetry can be installed via the command below.
+Poetry can be easily installed via the command below.
 In the desired directory:
 ```
 python -m pip install poetry
 ```

+The Poetry tool can also be installed as per the [official instructions](https://python-poetry.org/docs/#installation).

 ## Installation